laurencelundblade/QCBOR/README.md

   highly portable.
 No #ifdefs or compiler options need to be set for it to run correctly.

-**Focused on C / native data representation** – Simpler code because there is no support for encoding/decoding to/from JSON, pretty printing, diagnostic notation...
+**Focused on C / native data representation** – Careful conversion of CBOR data types in to C data types, carefully handling over and underflow, strict typing and such to so the caller doesn't have to worry so much about this and so code using QCBOR passes static analyzers easier.
+Simpler code because there is no support for encoding/decoding to/from JSON, pretty printing, diagnostic notation...
 Only encoding from native C representations and decoding to native C representations is supported.